ondrahladik/Internet-Radio/README.md

 # Internet-Radio

-The following radios are currently added to the configuration: Kiss rádio, Evropa 2, Rock rádio, Rádio Beat, Dance rádio, Fajn Rádio, Hitrádio Černá Hora, Hitrádio Osmdesátka, ČRo Radiožurnál, Frekvence 1 and as a bonus there is also a stream from radio traffic at BRNO airport.
+The following radios are currently added to the configuration: <b>Kiss rádio</b>, Evropa 2, Rock rádio, Rádio Beat, Dance rádio, Fajn Rádio, Hitrádio Černá Hora, Hitrádio Osmdesátka, ČRo Radiožurnál, Frekvence 1 and as a bonus there is also a stream from radio traffic at BRNO airport.

 ## Install